fagiolini/fagiolini.github.io/_posts/2020-11-10-guide-tofu.md

 > note: tofu is often full of water. to improve its power of flavour absorption try to press it in paper towel: if you let out some liquid, there will be more room for adding (tastier) liquids to it! but this is really optional, because even whithout pressing it, its spongy feature works amazingly.

-being an asian ingredients, tofu is perfectly coupled with asian flavours, but don't underestimate its possibilities in traditional western recipes either! [find here our favourite tofu recipes.](https://fagiolini.github.io/tags/tofu/)
+being an asian ingredient, tofu is perfectly coupled with asian flavours, but don't underestimate its possibilities in traditional western recipes either! [find here our favourite tofu recipes.](https://fagiolini.github.io/tags/tofu/)